Summary of Wall of Tears

 This book sets out to describe the human face of the Israeli-Palestinian conflict, with a finely woven narrative thread that pays respect to the cultural history of both peoples; we experience the conflict through Uri’s eyes.
 And through his eyes, Mr. Kerr teaches us the need to consider both sides.
 The terrible human toll of that conflict, as well as its historical headwaters are respectfully presented.

 Woven into this is another story—the biblical, historical tale of two brothers—Abraham’s sons Ishmael and Isaac.
 More specifically, the conflict that is described by as the rival of siblings for one promise by God.
-David Kerr explores Ghazi’s jealousy towards Uri—seemingly brothers, but Uri got to go to medical school, while Ghazi became a mechanic (in his own words … a “grease monkey.”)
+David Kerr explores Ghazi’s jealousy towards Uri—seemingly brothers, but Uri got to go to medical school, while Ghazi, in his own words, becomes a “grease monkey.”
 Kerr explores the sources and implications of this hardening of hatred, in a modern version of the Cain and Abel conflict over the offerings to God.
 Uri learns about Ghazi’s jealous hatred of him and wonders how that became the cause for a brother to murder his own sister as a result.

 It is interesting that Uri’s mitzvah is chesed—kindness.
 In the book we see him master his rage and learn forgiveness—and that is a different, third, and much more powerful story also woven in by through Uri’s parent’s surviving Auschwitz.
 It is a story of the human heart, saddled with the realization that the power of the greatest evil and the greatest good coexists inside of it, all in one indivisible whole.
 This historical fiction novel seamlessly interweaves these three threads—these three stories, each explaining and complimenting the other as one narrative.